 1. The Bank of Canada will leave rates unchanged for all of 2021

-The Bank of Canada slashed its overnight lending rate to 0.25% early in 2020, and have kept it there since.
+The Bank of Canada interest rate was slashed to 0.25% early in 2020, and have kept it there since.
 The Bank has referred to this as the “effective lower bound” of the overnight rate, and that it will likely not increase it until inflation hits its 2% target.

 As the vaccine rolls out, it will take time to translate into a full economic recovery.
-We predict the Bank will be patient in raising rates until pre-pandemic economic indicators are achieved.
+We predict there will be no Bank of Canada interest rate hike until pre-pandemic economic indicators are achieved.
 Therefore, the prime lending rate for variable-rate mortgages and HELOCs will remain unchanged.

 2. Real estate prices (other than condos) will appreciate by 4 – 7%